 Supporting our DCI Sangha

-We are so fortunate to have three resident ordained Sangha members (one monk and two nuns) currently offering service at DCI in the roles of Resident Teacher, meditation leader and spiritual program coordinator.
+We are so fortunate to have two resident ordained Sangha members (one monk and one nun) currently offering service at DCI in the roles of Resident Teacher and Spiritual Program Coordinator.
 We rely on our Sangha to teach, lead pujas, dedicate prayers, organize the program, organize volunteers and to help in many ways as caretakers of Dorje Chang Institute.
-Most of our resident Sangha rely on the support of our DCI community for food, shelter, medicine and other basic living expenses.
+Our resident Sangha rely on the support of our DCI community for food, shelter, medicine and other basic living expenses.

 The Importance of Sangha